MicrosoftDocs/sandbox/sandbox/hols/servicebuspubsubhol.md

 In this lab, you walk through the process of implementing the Publish-Subscribe pattern in Azure Service Bus using topics.
 You create producers and consumer(s) using C#, the [.NET Framework](https://www.microsoft.com/net/download/windows) and the [Azure Service Bus .NET Client](https://www.nuget.org/packages/WindowsAzure.ServiceBus).
 By the end of this lab, you should feel comfortable with creating Azure Service Bus namespaces.
 You will also learn about sending and retrieving messages to topics, and moving troublesome messages to the dead-letter queue.

 The lab also assumes that you are using the [Visual Studio IDE](https://www.visualstudio.com/vs) on Windows.
 Also, you should have already signed up for a [Microsoft Azure account](https://azure.microsoft.com/en-us/free).
+To get the accompanied projects for this lab, you need to clone [this GitHub repository](https://github.com/cecilphillip/azure-servicebus-pubsub-hol).
 Included with this lab, you will find a starter solution in the **start** folder, which has the basic setup required for you to get started.
 Also, if you ever get stuck, feel free to review the completed solution inside of the **final** folder.

 <a name="Exercises"></a>